tbarlow12/tbarlow12.github.io/_posts/2018-4-29-the-difference.md

 I thought to myself, "This is quite possibly the most random possible sampling of students in the University of Utah Computer Science program..."
 Looking back, I realize that these were some of the first indications of differences between this idea and many of the others I'd heard:
 - **Assemble a *diverse* team** - Seriously, we could have been a poster for a University marketing campaign.
 We had just about every demographic covered.
 But diversity became much more than a box to check.
 A team with different backgrounds, perspectives, connections and opinions would become crucial to the success of the hackathon.
 - **Find the *right* people** - Rather than just pick his friends, he went out and picked people that would be right for each job and helped them catch the vision.
-I'm not saying people on the team weren't his friends, but I think it's easy to fall into the trap of just defaulting to your circle of closest friends, even if they're not right for the job.
+I'm not saying the people on the team weren't his friends, but I think it's easy to fall into the trap of just defaulting to your circle of closest friends, even if they're not right for the job.

 ## The Sacrifice

-I'll never forget the day we went to ASUU (Associated Students of the University of Utah), our school's student government to ask for their financial sponsorship of our event.
+I'll never forget the day we went to ASUU (Associated Students of the University of Utah), our school's student government, to ask for their financial sponsorship of our event.
 We came on a day where other clubs and student groups were being grilled by the student-legislators over requests in the $50-100 range.
 We were coming in asking for $3000.

 But not only did we believe this event would be fun and impactful for each of the participants personally, we strongly felt it would benefit the University and the community in the long run.

 Big hackathons were starting to become one of the ways students from other schools in and out of the state were exposed to universities, and many of them would eventually plan on going to graduate school.
-We felt that if we could show students from other schools how awesome our program, campus and University culture were, more would be inclined to consider the U for future educational opportunities.
+We felt that if we could just give these students a chance to see what it's like to be at the University of Utah, more would consider the U for future educational opportunities.

 These hackathons are also *major* opportunities for companies to recruit potential candidates (hence the corporate sponsors that shelled out $$$ for a booth at the event and their logo on our materials and website).
 If we could host a large event where students from around the state and country could get face time with local companies, it was possible that many of those participants would receive job offers, work in the area, and boost the local economy.